kittykatattack/learningPixi/README.md

 that lets you do this.
 Let's find out how it works.

 Imagine that you want to displays three sprites: a cat, hedgehog and tiger.
-Create them, and set their positions - but don't add them to the stage.
+Create them, and set their positions - *but don't add them to the stage*.
 ```
 //The cat
 var cat = new PIXI.Sprite.fromFrame("cat.png");